pharriso/ansible_workshop/exercises/ansible_rhel/collections/README.md

 In our example, 'ansible' is the namespace, the collections are 'builtin' and 'legacy' and the module is 'ping'

-Other examples might be something like: f5.bigip.provisioning_role (made up), or, azure.azcollection, google.cloud (real ones!)
+Other examples might be something like: f5.bigip.provisioning_role (made up), or, azure.azcollection google.cloud (real ones!)

 Now run the playbook passing in a **which_ping** variable (using -e extra_vars) to see what gets called: